Using a Zoom Rooms for Touch whiteboard

 - Moon icon : Change the background of the whiteboard to black.

-- Save icon : Email the whiteboard as an image or PDF.
+- Send icon : Email the whiteboard as an image.

 - Add page icon : Add a new whiteboard page.
 After adding a page, you will see an icon showing the number of pages .
 Tap this icon to see view and delete pages.

 - Drawing tools

 - NEW SHARE: Start screen sharing.
 You will be able to access the drawing tools after starting the screen share.

 - START MEETING: Start a meeting and share the whiteboard with participants.
 After starting a meeting, you will see these options in the bottom-right corner: